tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

+2022/11/22 1.5.18
+- Pin change for BrownHat: Now using pin 36 for Rx
+- Adjustments to the setup of RedHat current measuring

 2022/10/12 1.5.17
 - Version 1.5.17
 - Added Current gauges to RedHat to display track current (requires special version of DCC EX)